ioBroker/dev-server/README.md

 This is only required if you changed something relevant in your io-package.json.

+> [!WARNING]
-You should only do this when dev-server is not running.
+> You should only do this when dev-server is not running.

 This is a shortcut for `npm pack` and `npm install <package>.tgz`.